The-Marcy-Lab-School/react-express-auth/ABOUT.md

 5. Future changes to your code
    - If you followed these steps, your Render server will automatically redeploy whenever the main branch is committed to.
 To update the deployed application, simply commit to main.
    - For front-end changes, make sure to run `npm run build` to update the contents of the `public/` folder and push those changes.

-## Advice

-### Do not trust the front end

-Remember, **DO NOT TRUST THE FRONT-END**.
-Validate everything on the server.
-Just because you write logic to prevent a form from submitting on the front-end doesn't mean a nefarious actor couldn't just pop open a console and make a `fetch` request there.
-Also, the front-end can be buggy and mistakes can happen.

-### Be wary of errors

-Given time constraints, this project is handling barely any errors.
-The model is very brittle right now, the server and sql errors should be handled like we've done before.
-We're also only handling the most basic of flows and errors on the client.
-Things like handling attempted recreations of users who already exist or even wrong passwords can be handled much more delicately.